tupolov/cfp/README.md

 Factions are delivered in a modular way, enabling groups to maintain their own tailored version of CFP by simply excluding any components they don't need, or those possibly in conflict with other mods.

 ## CFP Features
-- CFP plus CFP Ultimate provides 91 new factions!
+* CFP plus CFP Ultimate provides 91 new factions! (excluding enhanced CUP factions)
-- CFP introduces 59 new factions based on CUP + custom assets (including 9 new civilian factions)
+* CFP introduces 59 new factions based on CUP + custom assets (including 9 new civilian factions)
-- Replaces certain CUP factions with factions split by theater (i.e. Arid/Desert, Woodland/Jungle, Artic/Snow etc)
+* Replaces certain CUP factions with factions split by theater (i.e. Arid/Desert, Woodland/Jungle, Artic/Snow etc)
-- Enhances certain CUP factions with additonal groups and loadouts (i.e. special forces)
+* Enhances certain CUP factions with additonal groups and loadouts (i.e. special forces)
-- Includes AccuracyThruVolume's Iraq/Syria pack
+* Includes AccuracyThruVolume's Iraq/Syria pack
-- Includes SP Craig's gear pack
+* Includes SP Craig's gear pack
-- Includes Siege-A's insignias and patches content
+* Includes Siege-A's insignias and patches content
-- Includes VanSchmoozin's vests and helmets content
+* Includes VanSchmoozin's vests and helmets content
+* Includes 75th Rangers mod content, thanks to Hawaiian and co!
-- Additional custom textures and assets donated by community members
+* Additional custom textures and assets donated by community members
-- 900+ custom helmets, vests, uniforms, rucks and more
+* 900+ custom helmets, vests, uniforms, rucks and more
+* Custom Supply Crates for each faction
-- Randomization tech that provides variation of gear and equipment to appropriate units and vehicles resulting in hundreds of possible civilian, insurgent, PMC, clandestine operative and special forces units and vehicles.
+* Randomization tech that provides variation of gear and equipment to appropriate units and vehicles resulting in hundreds of possible civilian, insurgent, PMC, clandestine operative and special forces units and vehicles.
-- Standardizes faction and group configurations for the community
+* Standardizes faction and group configurations for the community
-- Follows best practice configuration and implementation using CBA and ACE3 standards
+* Follows best practice configuration and implementation using CBA and ACE3 standards
-- Full support for ZEUS, ALiVE, ACE3 and VCOM
+* Full support for ZEUS, ALiVE, ACE3 and VCOM
-- CFP Ultimate will enhance the CFP factions and introduces 32 new factions/sub-factions based on common community addons taking the total new or enhanced factions to over 100!
+* CFP Ultimate will enhance the CFP factions and introduces 32 new factions/sub-factions based on common community addons taking the total new or enhanced factions to over 100!

 ## CFP Factions